On the Solvability of Byzantine-tolerant Reliable Communication in Dynamic Networks: Conclusion

 \section{Conclusion}

-All the relations we identified between the classes of evolving graphs are summarized in Figure \ref{fig:classes}, whereas all the strict identified results are outlined in Table \ref{table:results}.

-In this work, starting from the seminal contribution of Maurer et al.\cite{DBLP:conf/srds/MaurerTD15}, we characterized the conditions that allow reliable communication between all processes at any time, and identified classes of dynamic networks that satisfy them.
+In this work, starting from the seminal contribution of Maurer et al.~\cite{DBLP:conf/srds/MaurerTD15}, we characterized the conditions that allow reliable communication between all processes at any time, and identified classes of dynamic networks that satisfy them.
+All the relations we identified between the classes of evolving graphs are summarized in Figure \ref{fig:classes}.
+In particular, class $\mathcal{TC}^\mathcal{R}_k$ is the smallest class of evolving graph for which the problem is solvable under all the settings we considered.
+Classes $\mathcal{E}^{\mathcal{R}}_k$ and $\mathcal{CK}^{*}_k$ are subclasses of $\mathcal{TC}^\mathcal{R}_k$ that can be verified in polynomial time on any temporal subgraph of an evolving graph.
+All the identified results are outlined in Table \ref{table:results}.

 Several interesting lines of future research include: compare our deterministic classes of dynamic networks with those induced by probabilistic models, and identify (with high probability) equivalence conditions between the two models; analyze real datasets of dynamic networks (vehicles, drones, etc.), verifying whether identified conditions are satisfied; extend the study to open dynamic networks (where infinitely many processes may join and leave), or to the more demanding reliable broadcast problem~\cite{DBLP:conf/icdcs/BonomiDFRT21,DBLP:conf/opodis/BonomiFT23} (where the sender also can be Byzantine).